photogabble/website/posts/2021-01-01-if-dos-game-dev-is-a-rabbit-hole-then-call-me-alice.md

 featured: true
 ---

-I wrote the title for this thought way back in January, which given that we are now in December of the same year speaks volumes about how hectic the year has been, but I shall leave that retrospective for another posting.
+The title for this article was first written in January 2021 soon after a week long deep dive into vintage computing and retro coding.
+The fact that I didn't begin writing the body of this article until December 2021 speaks volumes about how hectic 2021 was and how little of what I had aspired to complete in January got done.

 ## Seeking Thinking Sand